liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-creating-web-content/01-publishing-basic-web-content.markdown

 Once you've clicked *Add* &rarr; *Basic Web Content*, you'll find a highly customizable form that, by default, has three fields: title, summary, and a powerful WYSIWYG editor.
-You could customize this form to contain whatever fields our content needs but you'll keep things simple for now.
+You're also provided a boolean *Searchable* switch.
+You could customize this form to contain whatever fields your content needs but you'll keep things simple for now.
 If web content structures have already been created in your currently selected scope, you can select one for your new web content article by clicking the *Structure and Template* dropdown.
 You'll discuss web content structures and templates in detail in the next chapter.

 Getting a new web site up and running is an exciting step for anyone, whether it is a large corporation or a small non-profit charity.
 To celebrate this